Josie Long: Career

 After graduating Long returned to live stand-up, supporting Stewart Lee on his spring 2005 tour.
 In March that year, Long was named Best Newcomer at the 2005 Chortle Awards.

 She contributed sketches and one-liners to BBC Radio 1's 2004/5 comedy show, The Milk Run with Andrew O'Neill.
 One edition of the show was entirely given over to a script she co-wrote with her friend Dan Harkin, entitled The Adventures Of Marco Polo.

 In 2005 she began publishing a fanzine, Drawing Moustaches in Magazines Monthly Magazine (Bi-Monthly), which is distributed for free, and has featured contributions from Robin Ince, Kevin Eldon and Stewart Lee, as well as Danielle Ward and Isy Suttie.

 She appeared in the show An Audience With Dan Nightingale & Josie Long with Mancunian comic Dan Nightingale, at the Café Royal, at the 2005 Edinburgh Fringe.
 In 2006 she won the If.comedies Best Newcomer award at the Fringe for her show Kindness and Exuberance.
-In her 2007/2008 tour Trying is Good her act often involved drawing a sea scene on her arms and stomach.
-Long has a love of appliqué and the V&A Museum, and live Boggle contests sometimes form a part of her performances.

-As of 2014 she has performed seven solo shows at the Edinburgh Fringe Festival, and performed five subsequent UK tours in springs 2007, 2008 and 2009, Autumn 2010 and spring 2012.
+As of 2014 she has performed seven solo shows at the Edinburgh Fringe Festival, and performed five subsequent UK tours in the spring of 2007, 2008 and 2009, autumn 2010 and spring 2012.
 She has appeared at the Melbourne International Comedy Festival (2007–10), the Adelaide Fringe Festival (2008), the New Zealand Comedy Festival (2008, 2010) and the Montreal Just For Laughs Festival (2008).
 Her show, Trying is Good was nominated for the Barry Award in Melbourne 2008.
 In 2009 she toured her show All of the Planet's Wonders, playing 14 dates during February and March.
 Her radio series based on the show, Josie Long: All of the Planet's Wonders was broadcast on BBC Radio 4 in early 2009.

 Long has been nominated for the Edinburgh Comedy Award for Best Show three times, with her 2010 show, Be Honourable!, 2011's The Future Is Another Place and 2012's Romance & Adventure.
 Recordings of the former two were released on a cassette album entitled Lost Cats.